 Enter your password if you’re asked to do so.
 This command allows you to execute the following steps as root user without having to retype your password each time.

 When you see the error message mentioned above for the first time, Time Machine has already flagged your backups

 *.sparsebundle file as bad and locked it.
 As a first step, we need to unlock it:

 chflags -R nouchg /Volumes/<name of network share>/<name of backup>.sparsebundle

 Make sure to replace

 <name of network share> and

-<name of backup> accordingly and give it a while to finish.
+<name of backup> accordingly and give it a few minutes to finish.

 hdiutil attach -nomount -noverify -noautofsck /Volumes/<name of network share>/<name of backup>.sparsebundle

 This command will attach your backups disk image to your machines file system (without mounting it, so you won’t be able to see it in Finder) and returns something like this: